aptivate/inaspmaterials/src/Network_Management/Unit_11_Technical_Measures/Unit_11_Presentation_01_Web_Caching_With_Squid.rst

 	Operated by the server's organisation, used by (usually) all clients to connect to specific web sites (servers).
 Open proxy
-	Usually operated by a third parts, used by any client to connect to any web server, potentially dangerous/exploitable.
+	Usually operated by a third party, used by any client to connect to any web server, potentially dangerous/exploitable.

 Why use web proxies?